AdobeDocs/experience-manager-65.es-ES/help/sites-developing/results-and-feedback.md

 ---
-title: Seguimiento de resultados y envío de comentarios
+title: Seguimiento de resultados y suministro de comentarios
 seo-title: Tracking results and providing feedback
-description: Cómo y dónde se definen los casos de prueba, y el plan de prueba resultante, está a su discreción
+description: Cómo y dónde se definen los casos de prueba, y el plan de prueba resultante, quedan a su discreción
 seo-description: How and where you define the test cases, and the resulting test plan, is at your own discretion
 uuid: b4b811d4-4ca0-4477-a866-b262f9a698f4
 contentOwner: Guillaume Carlino